ludus-leonis/FreeBeeGee/src/misc/README.md

 # FreeBeeGee

-A virtual gaming desktop.
-Host tabletop and role-playing games online for friends & family.
+A virtual gaming tabletop you can host on your own server.

-Your server.
 Your game.
 Your rules.
 Your data.

 ## Requirements